-The Finance and Contract departments reconcile NSP invoices with the approved covered services and programs identified in the Contract and Finance Exchange (CAFÉ).
+The Finance department reconciles NSP invoices with the approved covered services and programs identified in the Carisk Portal.

-The invoice validation process utilizes data submitted by NSPs into the Central Florida Health Data System (CFHDS) and Service and Finance Exchange (SaFE).
-NSP data is permitted into the system after going through an edit process to ensure that it meets all the state reporting requirements.
-To assist NSPs, reports are available that allow them to review, correct errors, and resubmit data as necessary.
+The invoice validation process utilizes data submitted by NSPs into the Carisk data system.
+NSP data is permitted into the system after going through an edit process to ensure that it meets all of the state reporting requirements.
+To assist NSPs, Carisk reports are available that allow them to review, correct errors, and resubmit data as necessary.